iter8-tools/iter8/mkdocs/docs/getting-started/your-first-experiment.md

     -----------------------------|-----
     ```

-Congratulations :tada: You completed your first Iter8 experiment.
+Congratulations! :tada: You completed your first Iter8 experiment.